EMA recommends restricting fluoroquinolone antibiotics to serious or life-threatening bacterial infections only

 A common diagnosis among infants and children; if missed, can lead to renal scarring, hypertension, and end-stage renal disease.

-Non-specific signs and symptoms may herald UTI, and practitioners should have a high index of suspicion in a febrile infant.
+Non-specific signs and symptoms may herald a urinary tract infection (UTI), and practitioners should have a high index of suspicion in a febrile infant.

 An appropriately obtained urine specimen can confirm the diagnosis and pathogen; urine culture and antimicrobial susceptibility testing will define the appropriate antibiotic for treatment.